africanvisionmalawi/avm-site/src/pages/index.md

 ---
 templateKey: homepage
-metaTitle: Welcome to African Vision Malawi, the new name for the Landirani Trust
+title: Welcome to African Vision Malawi, the new name for the Landirani Trust
+description:
-metaDescription: Since 2005 African Vision Malawi has been helping children and vulnerable people in Malawi, one of the poorest countries in the world.
+  Since 2005 African Vision Malawi has been helping children and vulnerable people in Malawi, one of the poorest countries in the world.
 Our vision is to see a healthy, educated and self-sufficient community in Malawi.
 ---

 If Winter weather is getting you down, have a look at our 2 bike rides in the warmth of Malawi.
 One for families, one without .. take your pick.

 More about our our Upcoming Events [here ...](/events/ "View events")